 Dine at These Critically-Acclaimed Restaurants in Our Own Backyard

-Life’s too short not to make every meal count, and in Orange County, Michelin-recommended restaurants are not as rare as you might think.
-In the OC, you can dine like a royal in penthouse suites or find life-changing ramen bowls at tucked-away locales.
-For many restaurateurs, achieving Michelin recognition is the pinnacle of their career—an acknowledgment for pushing the boundaries of culinary innovation and creating a destination where beauty, food and flavor create an unforgettable dining experience.
+Lifeās too short to not make every meal count, and in Orange County, Michelin-recommended restaurants are more common than you might think.
+Here you can dine like a royal in penthouse suites or find life-changing ramen bowls at tucked-away locales.
+For many chefs and restaurateurs, achieving Michelin recognition is the pinnacle of their career.
+Itās an acknowledgment for pushing the boundaries of culinary innovation.
 While not all restaurants have earned a coveted star (or two, or three), Michelin does recognize plenty of establishments for the outstanding food they serve.
-In addition, the Bib Gourmand designation awards places that combine outstanding eats with good value.
-Find your new neighborhood go-to or celebrate a special night out at these 14 Michelin-recognized restaurants in Orange County
+They also award restaurants that deliver delicious eats at a good value with the Bib Gourmand designation.
+Find your new neighborhood go-to or celebrate a special night out at these 28 Michelin-recognized restaurants in Orange County.Ā

 HiroNori Craft Ramen